 Uninsured and Underinsured Motorist Coverage (UM and UIM)

-While insurance is a state requirement in Georgia, some people disregard this and get behind the wheel anyway.
+While insurance is a state requirement, some people disregard this and get behind the wheel anyway.
 UM and UIM coverage protects you from expenses that an uninsured or underinsured driver cause in an accident.

 Valid Proof of Insurance

-You must keep valid proof of insurance on you at all times if you’re planning on driving in Georgia.
+You must keep valid proof of coverage on you at all times if you’re planning on driving in the Peach State.
 Valid proof can take on many forms.
-Here’s what counts as valid proof of insurance in Georgia:
+Here’s what counts as valid proof:

 - Proof of insurance in the Department of Revenue’s database.
 Your insurer files this.